-- Ice Queen: This was her public image in many films.
-An icy cold, expressionless woman who cannot be humoured, yet very sexy and much in control over her men.
-In Ninotchka she laughed on camera for the first time, which was heavily publicized by film producers with the tag line Garbo laughs.
+- Ice Queen: This was her public image in many films: a cold, expressionless woman who cannot be humoured, yet very sexy and much in control over her men.
+It occasionally led to When She Smiles moments onscreen, such as in Ninotchka when she laughed on camera for the first time note , which was heavily publicized by film producers with the tagline "Garbo laughs".

-- Leave Me Alone: Her most famous line is I want to be alone, from Grand Hotel, which can be seen as the epiphat of her entire life.
-It reappeared in many of her films as a Running Gag.
-She also used and subverted this line in Ninotchka.
+- Leave Me Alone!: Her most famous line is "I want to be alone" from Grand Hotel, which could have summarised her life.
+It reappeared in many of her films as a Running Gag, but she also used and subverted the quote in Ninotchka.

 - Not Even Bothering with the Accent: She spoke with a Swedish accent, which only added to her sensuality as an exotic foreigner in Hollywood.